ovh/docs/pages/web_cloud/web_hosting/cms_install_1_click_modules/guide.en-us.md

 > [!primary]
 >
-> It may take up to 15 minutes for the email to be installed and received after you click the `Install`{.action} button in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we).
+> It may take up to 15 minutes for the module to be installed after you click the `Install`{.action} button in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we).
 >

 #### Advanced installation of a 1-click module